ericbalawejder/advent-of-code/src/main/java/aoc/year2020/README.md

 #### [Day 10](https://github.com/ericbalawejder/advent-of-code/tree/main/src/main/java/aoc/year2020/day10)
 In a list of numbers, find the differences between consecutive items, and multiplying how many of those differences are 1 with how many of those differences are 3.
-Then, calculate (brute-force) every single combination and check that none have a difference greater than 3
+Then, calculate (brute-force) every single combination and check that none have a difference greater than 3.
+I later created a graph representation of the adapters and their possible neighbors to optimize the brute force approach.
+The graph works on the test data but uses too much heap space to run on the input data.

 #### [Day 11](https://github.com/ericbalawejder/advent-of-code/tree/main/src/main/java/aoc/year2020/day11)